Aliens, Bitcoins and Communes, oh my!

 Will Plutonian greed spread farther and entrench itself deeper—or will we be able to bring power and transformation to all?
 Our choices in 2021 will help set the stage, so bear in mind that you play a role in this unfolding Aquarian Decade, too.

 So wait, should we cancel the festival?

-This is not to pop the bubble of anyone humming along to the Hair soundtrack and celebrating the end of The Worst Year Ever.
-By all means, rejoice that 2020 is behind you!
+This is not to pop the bubble of anyone humming along to the Hair soundtrack and celebrating the end of The Worst Year Ever (2020) to begin The Aquarian Decade.
+By all means, rejoice that 2020 ended.

 It’s no mistake that Jupiter, the planetary Pollyanna, is the only outer planet name-checked in “Age of Aquarius.”

 When the moon is in the Seventh House

 This is the dawning of the age of Aquarius